awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

     Currently GraphStorm releases the APIs of the Input, GNN, and Decoder layers.

-    If users would like to implement their own GNN models, a best practice is to extend a base GNN model class and its corresponding interface, e.g., ``GSgnnNodeModelBase`` and ``GSgnnNodeModelInterface``, and implement the required abstract methods.
+    If users would like to implement their own GNN models, a suggested practice is to extend a base GNN model class and its corresponding interface, e.g., ``GSgnnNodeModelBase`` and ``GSgnnNodeModelInterface``, and implement the required abstract methods.